Youth Grants for Excellence - 2016

 Who is eligible to apply?

-Any children's librarian, young adult librarian, or adult librarian (in an accredited public library or a state-run institutional library) in charge of children's or young adult services and system administrators may apply.
+Any children's librarian, young adult librarian, or adult librarian (in an accredited public library or a state-run institutional library) in charge of children's or young adult services may apply.
 Schools, service agencies, and/or organizations may be involved through collaborative planning and

 programming, thus receiving benefit from this project.
 Please note that before applying for a Youth Grant for Excellence, if the entity has unresolved issues with any previous Commission grant projects, it will not be eligible to apply.